 Biocon has rapidly developed a robust novel and biosimilars pipeline, focusing on Diabetes, Oncology and auto-immune diseases, which has several molecules at different stages of the development cycle.

 It has successfully developed and taken a range of novel biologics, biosimilars, differentiated small molecules and affordable recombinant human insulin and analogs from 'Lab to Market'.
 Some of its key brands are INSUGEN®(rh-insulin), BASALOG® (Glargine), CANMAb™ (Trastuzumab), BIOMAb-EGFR™ (Nimotuzumab) and ALZUMAb™(Itolizumab), a 'first in class' anti-CD6 monoclonal antibody.
-It has a rich pipeline of biosimilars and novel biologics at various stages of development including a high potential oral insulin.
+It has a rich pipeline of biosimilars and novel biologics at various stages of development including a high potential Insulin Tregopil.

 Novel Assets Under Clinical Development

-Biosimilars & Generic Insulins Pipeline
+Generic Insulins Pipeline

 To navigate the challenges of innovation in the next decade we have adopted a well-defined strategic framework that will transform scientific discoveries into advances in human healthcare and generate incremental value for our shareholders.